commtech/fscc-windows/README.md

 The FSCC driver includes a slightly modified version of the Windows serial driver for handling the asynchronous communication for our UARTs.
-The Windows serial driver is highly tested and likely more stable than anything we could produce in any reasonably amount of time.
+The Windows serial driver is highly tested and likely more stable than anything we could produce in any reasonable amount of time.

 The FSCC and SerialFC drivers work together to automatically switch between synchronous and asynchronous modes by modifying the FCR register for you.